oozalan/CSE1142-Project/README.md

 # CSE1142-Project
 A simple game made with Java and JavaFX.
+Detailed information can be found in the project report.